raweth-qa/MNTN/README.md

  	- Pros and cons of approach
-    - Pros
+    ## Pros
-       This is a single encapsulted file with the api client wrap class A unttest of some extremely basic calls defined in test calss TestHttpBin with the test methods Calling of this test
-       It does in fact work and will provide basic tests of simple functionality
+       This is a single encapsulted file with the api client wrap class included its a monolithic prototype A unttest of some extremely basic calls defined in test class TestHttpBin with the basic test methods It does in fact work and will provide basic tests of simple functionality
-    - Cons
+    ## Cons
        Primarily actual open APIs themselves such as this.
 The calls are trivial and state is not maintained (no redis or my sql behind this)
        The actual calls use far too much path manipulation esp on post (wi querry strings) and Put .. this is a bit odd This is NOT an good indicator of a proper framwork but something I could slap together in a few hours